Fantastic War: Background

-War

-Spain agreed with France to attack Portugal, which had been neutral, but served as an important economic ally of Great Britain.
-France hoped that this new front would draw away British forces, now directed against France.
+At the urging of the French government, Spain agreed to attack Portugal, which had been neutral, but served as an important economic ally of Great Britain.
+The invasion was not intended to conquer Portugal but to create a new front that would draw away British forces, now directed against France.

 The third Franco-Spanish invasion of Portugal in Europe (main theatre of the war, which absorbed much of the Spanish war effort), on 5 May 1762, was followed by a Spanish invasion of Portuguese territories in South America (a secondary theatre of the war).
-While the first ended in humiliating defeat, the second represented a stalemate: Portuguese victory in northern and western Brazil; Spanish victory in southern Brazil and Uruguay.
+While the first ended in humiliating defeat, the second represented a stalemate: Portuguese victory in remote areas in northern and western Brazil; Spanish victory in the strategically sensitive area on and near the River Plate.